Spiced Crock Pot Pinto Beans (No Soak, GF)

 Is It Safe To Cook Beans In The Slow Cooker?

-Yes it is!
+Yes!
 Just make sure all your beans are cooked thoroughly, just like you would with any other bean and any other bean recipe.
 You don’t want to get sick from eating undercooked beans.

 Are Pinto Beans Healthy?